Google tag (gtag.js) Fixed Assets Overview Google tag (gtag.js)

 Definition

-Asset management systems track individual physical items.
+Fixed Assets are often crucial to the operation of an enterprise, and can be expensive to replace if lost or misplaced.
+Asset management systems enable an accurate inventory to be maintained, and for all movements and temporary loans to be recorded.
+Items are managed from the point of receipt, through audits, and eventually to disposal.
 Example of assets These are usually identified with a UIC (Unique Identification Code), which in most cases is encoded either in barcode format on an asset identification label, or by means of an RFID tag.
 Handheld computers with integrated barcode readers are used to perform audits, or to track movement of items.
 The systems generally include detailed reporting functionality, and can exchange information with back end systems, such as SAP or Oracle.

 What can be tracked?